 Temporary Hardship

-If the PHA determines that a qualifying financial hardship is temporary, the PHA must reinstate the minimum rent from the beginning of the first of the month following the date of the family’s request for a hardship exemption.
+If the Housing Authority of Danville determines that a qualifying financial hardship is temporary, the Housing Authority of Danville must suspend the minimum rent for the 90-day period beginning the first of the month following the date of the family’s request for a hardship exemption.

-The family must resume payment of the minimum rent and must repay the PHA the amounts suspended.
-HUD requires the PHA to offer a reasonable repayment agreement, on terms and conditions established by the PHA.
-The PHA also may determine that circumstances have changed and the hardship is now a long-term hardship.
+At the end of the 90-day suspension period, the family must resume payment of the minimum rent and must repay the Housing Authority of Danville the amounts suspended.
+HUD requires the Housing Authority of Danville to offer a reasonable repayment agreement, on terms and conditions established by the Housing Authority of Danville.
+The Housing Authority of Danville also may determine that circumstances have changed and the hardship is now a long-term hardship.

 6-III.C.
 UTILITY ALLOWANCES [24 CFR 965, Subpart E]

-Reasonable Accommodation [24 CFR 8]
+Reasonable Accommodation and Individual Relief

-On request from a family, PHAs must approve a utility allowance that is higher than the applicable amount for the dwelling unit if a higher utility allowance is needed as a reasonable accommodation to make the program accessible to and usable by the family with a disability [PH Occ GB, p.
+On request from a family, PHAs must approve a utility allowance that is higher than the applicable amount for the dwelling unit if a higher utility allowance is needed as a reasonable accommodation to make the program accessible to and usable by the family with a disability [24 CFR 8 and 100, PH Occ GB, p.
 172].

-Residents with disabilities may not be charged for the use of certain resident-supplied appliances if there is a verified need for special equipment because of the disability [PH Occ GB, p.
+Likewise, residents with disabilities may not be charged for the use of certain resident-supplied appliances if there is a verified need for special equipment because of the disability [PH Occ GB, p.
 172].

 See Chapter 2 for policies related to reasonable accommodations.